VasiL1X/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 ---

-## Full script to install iOS and Android debug versions from scratch
+## Quick start script to install iOS and Android debug versions from scratch

 > Ensure you have Android Studio and Xcode installed with the relevant development/emulator tools installed (see 'Local Environment Setup' below).